 Note: The title of this post and quotes in the post are pulled from the lyrics of the musical and can be found at Atlantic Records page devoted to the musical.

-Update: The Alexander Hamilton Papers have now been digitized and are available on the Library’s website at X. Read about the history of the papers and the digitization in the Library of Congress Magazine.
+Update: The Alexander Hamilton Papers have now been digitized and are available on the Library’s website.
+Read about the history of the papers and the digitization in the Library of Congress Magazine.